fastlane/fastlane/spaceship/docs/TestFlightTesting.md

 **Examples:**

-At the top of your data model, set the client to be a `mock_client`:
+At the top of your data model spec, set the client to be a `mock_client`:

 ```ruby
 describe Spaceship::TestFlight::Tester do